 It depends.
 If the employer prescription drug plan is considered creditable coverage, you don’t need to enroll in a Part D prescription drug plan.
 If the employer prescription drug plan is not considered creditable coverage, you will be subject to the monthly penalty if you do not enroll in a Part D prescription drug plan.
 You and/or your Medicare-eligible spouse should receive a letter from the employer about whether the employer’s prescription drug plan meets the Medicare definition of creditable coverage.

-We will send you a packet containing your Member Handbook/Evidence of Coverage and other materials that explain how to use your coverage.
+We will send you a packet containing materials that explain how to use your coverage.
 Please read these materials when you get them.

 Call us if you have special needs, we'd be glad to accommodate you.
 We'll also send you a member identification card.

 Note: This information is only an overview of benefits from Providence Medicare Advantage Plans.
-A complete explanation of benefits, limitations and exclusions can be found in the Member Handbook/Evidence of Coverage and Summary of Benefits.
+An overview of benefits, limitations and exclusions can be found in the Member Handbook/Evidence of Coverage and Summary of Benefits.

 If you need enrollment help or want more information about Providence Medicare Advantage Plans, please call the phone numbers listed on this page.